LeonardTarigan/personal-web-v4/src/content/blogs/debounce-for-better-input-performance.md

 API call for input: hello
 ```

 This approach of making API calls for every single keystroke is inefficient and wasteful.
 In reality, we don't need or might not want to fetch results for partial words like "h", "he", or "hel".
-We're only interested in searching for the complete term "hello".
+We only want to search for the complete term "hello".

-Making all these intermediate requests not only puts unnecessary load on our server but can also lead to race conditions where results from an earlier request arrive after more recent ones.
+Making all these intermediate requests not only puts unnecessary load on our server but can also lead to a condition where results from an earlier request arrive after more recent ones.

 What we really want is to wait until the user has finished typing (or at least paused briefly) before making the API call.
 This is exactly where debouncing comes in handy.